-Differentiation by Support:
+Adaptation by Support:

-- Support from other adults (learning support assistants) and peer support from pupils.
+- Support from other adults (learning support assistants).

 - Individual support from the teacher.

-- Celebration of achievement.
+- Peer support (quick intervention)

-- Co-operative teaching.
+- Small group teaching/additional modelling.

-- Small group teaching.
+Adaptation by Response/Outcome:

-Differentiation by Response/Outcome:
+- Feedback should be tailored to the individual, knowing the pupils needs - Repetition/retrieval should be used to support outcomes and consolidate - Learning focus and assessment criteria must be made very clear.
+Pupils should understand the different between 'Secure' and 'Mastery'.

-- Each individual has a unique combination of strengths and weaknesses and so the work of each will need to be responded to differently. - Task objectives and assessment criteria must be made very clear. - Use different pupils' work to demonstrate the different levels of response from a common task. - Allow pupils to proceed through a course at his/her own speed.
+- Use previous pupil work to demonstrate the different levels of response to a task/unit. - Allow pupils to proceed through a course at his/her own speed where appropriate.